Slackadays/Clipboard/README.md

 - Copy text, files, directories, pipes, or anything else really,
 - Get an _infinite_ number of independent clipboards,
 - Make persistent clipboards that stick around just for you,
+- Harness the power of regex on whatever you copy,
 - Connect with your [desktop clipboard system](https://github.com/Slackadays/Clipboard/wiki/GUI-Clipboard-Compat),
 - Use languages like español, português, and Türkçe,
 - Script _everything_ to automate your workflows,